 This is a story of family and love told from the perspective of several characters.
 Home Fire is a literary fiction novel by Kamila Shamsie.
 It explores themes of religion, identity, politics, and the immigrant experience.

 The main characters are three siblings, Isma, Aneeka, and Parvaiz.
 As British-Pakistani Muslims in contemporary London, they have to navigate their identity and relationships.
 The novel explores their relationship and shows how the past impacts the present.

 The book starts with Isma, who misses one flight as the police interrogate her as she tries to go to Boston from London to pursue her Ph.D.
 We know there is more to the story, and the author slowly reveals the details to us as she takes us back and forth in time.

 Three Close-Knit Siblings

-Isma is the older of three siblings.
+Isma is the oldest of three siblings.
 After her father left and her mother passed away, she became the parent to her twin siblings, the twelve-year-old Parvaiz and Aneeka.